zamieabdullah/the_incident_alarm/README.md

       * enables parsing arguments passed through console when running program.

 # What is this program capable of?
-This program is capable of determining if the packets received consists of the following scans:
+This program is capable of determining if the packets received from either live stream interface or PCAP files consists of the following scans:
   * Null scans (found with TCP flag of "")
   * Fin scans (found with TCP flag of "F")
   * Xmas scans (found with TCP flag of "PFU")